escobard/share/README.md

 These criteria will be expanded at a later date.

+### UI

+The main criteria of the UI layer is to control the user experience directing the user to use the Share service.

+To accomplish this, a slick and modern UI layout will be adapted, similar to https://alice.si/

 ### API

 The main criteria of the API layer is to control the business logic of the product and manage interactions between the Ethereum, UI, and Blockchain.